giojpg/giojpg.github.io/README.md

 ## Drawing

 I bought a graphics tablet when I was 17, and attempted some drawings, but I only seriously started drawing when I was was in my 20's, following art studies and tutorials online, mostly in 2022 onwards.
 Most of my drawings are of characters I made for Dungeons and Dragons and play with my friends.
-My latest character (shown above) is an owlfolk (called 'owlin' after the latest D&D expansions).
+My latest character (shown above) is an owlfolk, a race of humanoid owls (called 'owlin' after the latest D&D expansions).

 ---